Last updated: January 14, 2019

 Install Firefox ESR?

 macOS users may have some recourse in the form of Firefox Extended Support Release (ESR).
 Firefox ESR is a version of Firefox for organizations who need extended support.
 But it’s not that easy.
 Firefox 52 ESR supports NPAPI plugins, but it came to the end of its life-cycle in August 2018 upon release of Firefox 60 ESR.
 As a result, users who want to take this route must download Firefox 52.9.0 ESR directly from Mozilla’s CDN server.
 It is important to note that Mozilla no longer supports Firefox 52 ESR and that only Firefox 52 ESR 32-bit release offers support for Java applets.
+In the next section, however, we discuss The SeaMonkey Project from the Mozilla Foundation.
+SeaMonkey is built on the same platform as Firefox 52.9 ESR that still supports NPAPI plug-ins.

 Thank you for visiting Tech Help Knowledgebase to learn about Java support in Safari 12.
 If you liked this article, follow us on Twitter @techhelpkb and subscribe to our YouTube channel to keep in the loop.